solarwinds/appoptics-apm-node/docs/developing.md

 ## Instrumenting Using Local Code

-The Agent dev environment mounts the code into `usr/src/work` and anlos mounts two siblings directories if exist: `bindings` and `instrumented`.
+The Agent dev environment mounts the code into `usr/src/work` and also mounts two siblings directories if they exist: `bindings` and `instrumented`.
-The former should hold a clone of the bindings repo, the latter is meant to act as a "playground" to build and instrument real node apps (e.g. an app that uses `express` as the web server and `morgan` for logging).
+The former should hold a clone of the bindings repo, the latter is for the `node-instrumneted` repo clone.
+It is meant to act as a "playground" to build and instrument real node apps (e.g. an app that uses `express` as the web server and `morgan` for logging).
 This setup allows linking local versions of bindings and agent for end-to-end development.

 ### Linking to Bindings